 The bead & curve style is the most traditional and popular option known for the concave, curved top and the half-round, concave shape at the bottom half of the molding.
 It is a simple design that adds a subtle touch to your cabinets.

 Rope or bead details gives this European style molding a royal look.
 Generally, with this type of detailing, the bead or rope details are created separately and then attached to the crown molding by a cut or groove.
 You can add to this molding’s style with beautiful stains or glazes.

 Egg & Dart

-The rows with notched blocks gives this molding unique dimension and nice depth.
-This molding style came about within the Beaux-Arts movement happening during the 18th century.
+Dentils are small blocks that are evenly spaced, creating dimension and depth.
+While it dates back to ancient Athens and Rome, it didn’t become widely used until the Beaux-Art architectural movement of the 1830s through 1850s.
 It’s somewhat masculine feel is a blend of contemporary and European styles, allowing you to add a unique flair to your kitchen.